 I love how this apple tree painting turned out.
 It makes such a fun fall painting idea that can be adapted to kids of all ages!

-More art projects kids will love
+More painting ideas kids will love

 Follow me on Pinterest for more amazing project ideas.